6 News Australia

 It was an ALP-LIB contest in 2005 & 2008, a NAT-LIB contest in 2013 and a NAT-ALP contest since 2017.

-9 candidates contested the seat at the 2021 state election: The Nationals, Labor, the Liberals, The Greens, Shooters, Fishers, Farmers, One Nation, No Mandatory Vaccination, WAxit & Independent Henry Seddon.
+9 candidates contested the seat at the 2021 state election: The Nationals, Labor, the Liberals, The Greens, Shooters, Fishers, Farmers, One Nation, No Mandatory Vaccination, WAxit (now the Small Business Party) & independent Henry Seddon.

 There was an 8.4% swing away from The Nationals on a two-party-preferred level, but Catania himself went up by 3.6% while there was a 13.5% rise in support for Labor on a first preference basis.